 - An extension of the excellent partnership working ethos already in place between LFR and EMAS

-The pilot will be run from Long Sutton, Stamford and Woodhall Spa fire stations.
-These locations have been selected as the retained firefighters at these stations already co-respond, they have indicated their availability to undertake the pilot and the locations support EMAS’ priorities.
-The pilot will start in July and last for 12 months.
+The pilot has commenced and is being run from Long Sutton, Stamford and Woodhall Spa fire stations.
+These locations were selected as the retained firefighters at these stations already co-respond, they indicated their availability to undertake the pilot and the locations support EMAS’ priorities.
+The pilot will run until September 2015.
 This will allow the concept to be fully tested and a robust evaluation undertaken.
-On completion of the pilot the outcomes will be assessed and, following further consultation, a decision taken on whether the scheme should be continued and expanded to other areas of the County.
+On completion of the pilot, the outcomes will be assessed and, following further consultation, a decision taken on whether the scheme should be continued and expanded to other areas of the County.

 Prior to the start of the pilot, LFR undertook a consultation to seek the views of local residents.
 This included an open evening in the three pilot areas where residents could ask questions about the pilot, meet local firefighter co-responders and EMAS medical practitioners, and find out more about the project.